Akifu Okada the Player - The Man Who Hit the 1985 Back-Screen Triple

 The Legend of April 17, 1985

-April 17, 1985 against the Giants immortalized Okada.
+April 17, 1985 against the Yomiuri immortalized Okada.
 Following Bass and Kakefu, Okada hit the third consecutive back-screen home run - NPB's only such occurrence and one of Japanese baseball's most famous moments.
-Okada's blast came off Giants pitcher Hiromi Makihara's fastball, drilling into Koshien's center-field screen.
+Okada's blast came off Yomiuri pitcher Hiromi Makihara's fastball, drilling into Koshien's center-field screen.
 This game launched Hanshin's surge to their first pennant in 21 years and Japan Series title.
 Okada posted career-best .283 average, 35 home runs, and 101 RBIs that season.

 Find Akifu Okada books on Amazon